 However the farming land starts from the road level itself, goes all the way down to the main area below and then stretches beyond.
-It will take about 15-20 minutes of downhill walk along the stone covered pathway to reach down below.
+It will take about 15-20 minutes of downhill walk along the stony pathway to reach down to the farm house.
 But once there, it's a different world!

 So how is it?
 As they themselves define it - "Experiential, Interactive, Simple and Local".
 Yes that is it.
 You will get to know about the farm through experience and interaction with life & nature around, and it's kept simple and local to retain the authentic rustic flavor of a typical farm in a mountain valley of Darjeeling.
 That's what you want after all.

 Apart from vast greenery, crops and plantations, you get wonderful views of the mountains around.
 Few steps ahead is a small pool filled with fountain water, next to it is a garden and a shaded area to relax, sit and enjoy the greenery around.
 Pathways through the farm reach out to various sections including the gardens, cottages, kitchen and the dairy.

 Navin once worked for NGOs and understood the value of sustainable living through organic farming and eco tourism.
 He later quit his work and acquired this land to create an organic farm of his own.
 He has engaged several young men from the local villages to work in the farm and earn their living.
 They grow tea bushes, cardamom, ginger, corn and other vegetables, and even fruits like oranges.
 There is also a dairy.
 While all of them take active part in farming activities, most also double up to perform other roles such as cooking, repairing, guiding treks, customer service etc.